FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 * `:::freefem orientation =` An integer expression (1 by by default), to reverse or not the orientation of tetrahedra if not positive.

-An example of this command can be found in the file `:::freefem Poisson3d.edp` located in the directory examples++-3d.$\codered$
+An example of this command can be found in the [Poisson's equation 3D example](../examples/#poissons-equation-3d).

 ### Layer mesh